Dynatrace/dynatrace-otel-collector/confmap/provider/eecprovider/README.md

 Collector to be configured with the Dynatrace Extensions Execution Controller.

 > [!WARNING]
-> This is not intended for direct customer use, but is only intended for use by
+> This is an internal component not intended for direct customer use, but is only intended for use by
 > Collectors installed and managed by Dynatrace.
 Configuring this
 > component directly is not supported.